 - 2 How to Divide Using Long Division: Two-Digit and One-Digit Numbers

-- 3 Calculating Integer Division: Remainder and Long Division
+- 3 Calculating the Division for Integers: Remainder and Long Division

 Division with Integers: Solving Problems with Multiplication

 When we do division, we use the symbol ÷.
 In integer division, the following calculation is used.